 Studies show that environmental factors such as the availability of hand-washing supplies and fixtures are associated with greater hygiene compliance among caregivers in daycare settings, highlighting how infrastructure supports behavior.

 “The kids have access to wash their hands.
-We’re teaching them a skill that they’re going to use when they go home,” she said.
+We’re teaching them a skill that they’re going to use when they go home,” Pinedo said.
 “And it does help with colds, runny noses, and other easily transmissible illnesses.”

 Pinedo said the self-contained sinks are especially valuable for babies and toddlers who do not have the autonomy to walk independently to centralized restrooms.
 Pinedo also observed practical health benefits beyond compliance and cost-savings.
+It’s just one way that educators can keep classrooms clean and prevent the spread of illness.